norairlabs/docs-norairlabs-com/docs/sdk/products/modules-bay-x24/error-messages/errors.md

 # Errors

-Besides the errors reported while using an instruction, the RNS can also return instead an error message if an invalid instruction is received.
+Besides the errors reported while using an instruction, the MBx24 can also return instead an error message if an invalid instruction is received.

 ## Response